ServerMod/MultiAdmin/README.md

 - Restart Next Round: Restarts the server after the current round ends
 - Restart After a Number of Rounds: Restarts the server after a number rounds completed
 - Stop Next Round: Stops the server after the current round ends
-- TitleBar: Updates the title bar with instance based information, such as session id and player count.
-(Requires ServerMod to function fully)
+- TitleBar: Updates the title bar with instance based information, such as session id and player count (Requires ServerMod to function fully)

 ## MultiAdmin Commands
 This does not include ServerMod or ingame commands, for a full list type `HELP` in multiadmin which will produce all commands.